 Investigate patterns to understand relationships between numbers and concepts, develop problem solving skills with algebraic thinking and logical reasoning, explore increasingly abstract concepts, maintain strong computational skills, and gain an appreciation for the beauty and wonder of mathematics.

 Through a wide variety of text, build deeper comprehension and critical reading skills to evaluate content and create detailed, evidence-based responses to literature.

-Engage through a cultural exploration of French and Spanish speaking countries, produce authentically scripted skits, converse on familiar topics, and grow a command of verb conjugations and syntax when writing and speaking.
+Continue to increase language proficiency through a cultural exploration of French and Spanish countries.
+Create authentically scripted skits, converse on familiar topics, and grow a command of verb conjugations and syntax when writing and speaking.